evanharmon/eph-headspace/aws-eks.md

 set your `AWS_PROFILE` to your iam user that creates the EKS cluster.
 `export AWS_PROFILE="myname"`

-If you create the cluser user an assumed role, you'll have to set that up in `/.aws/config`
+If you create the cluster using an assumed role, you'll have to set that up in `/.aws/config`

 ## EKS Cluster Creation Via Console